 Gibson hooked things up this way until 1962.

-By connecting the tone control to the middle or output tag of the volume rather than the outer or input tag, the volume and tone controls become more interactive because it allows you to turn down your volume without muddying up the sound.
+By connecting the tone control to the middle or output tag of the volume rather than the outer or input tag, the volume and tone controls become more interactive, which allows you to turn down your volume without muddying up the sound.

-The stock Epiphone die-cast tuners work surprisingly well already but it’s always worth upgrading if you have the budget, making this one of the most popular Les Paul mods.
+The stock Epiphone die-cast tuners work surprisingly well, but it’s always worth upgrading if you have the budget, making this one of the most popular Les Paul mods.

 Upgrading to new tuning machines can be confusing with all the different kinds of tuners available.
-Unless you are changing to tuning machines with the exact same specifications as the stock ones, there are going to be necessary modifications such as widening the peg holes or even drilling additional mounting screws in order for them to fit nicely.
+Unless you are changing to tuning machines with the exact same specifications as the stock ones, there will be necessary modifications, such as widening the peg holes or even drilling additional mounting screws, in order for them to fit nicely.

 Like pickups, there are a variety of tuning machines to choose from.
 The most ideal upgrade would be a set of locking tuners.
-Grover, Hipshot, Gotoh, and Graph Tech has a tons of options that are ideal upgrades if your Les Paul has the die-cast stock tuners.
+Grover, Hipshot, Gotoh, and Graph Tech offer a ton of options that are ideal upgrades if your Les Paul has the die-cast stock tuners.

-If you want to preserve the vintage looks of your Epiphone Les Paul, Gotoh offers the Gotoh SD90 MG-T which is the perfect replacement for your vintage-style machines.
-They function the same way as other locking tuners but at the front of the headstock, they look exactly the same as your beloved classic Gibson tuning pegs.
-The Gotoh SD90 MG-T offers both vintage looks and modern fuction.
+If you want to preserve the vintage looks of your Epiphone Les Paul, Gotoh offers the Gotoh SD90 MG-T, the perfect replacement for your vintage-style machines.
+They function the same as other locking tuners, but at the front of the headstock, they look exactly the same as your beloved classic Gibson tuning pegs.
+The Gotoh SD90 MG-T offers both vintage looks and modern function.

-On the other hand, if the stock machine heads already work well for you, you can consider replacing the tuning buttons.
-Replacing the buttons on your stock diecast tuners with plastic Kluson-style buttons is highly recommended since it will not only take off weight on the headstock but it also gives your Les Paul a classy vintage aesthetic.
+If the stock machine heads already work well for you, you can consider replacing the tuning buttons.
+Replacing the buttons on your stock die-cast tuners with plastic Kluson-style buttons is highly recommended.
+It will not remove weight from the headstock and it gives your Les Paul a classy vintage aesthetic.

 Bridge & Tailpiece

 Like the stock tuners of a good Epiphone Les Paul, the stock bridge and tailpiece performs well too.
-But if you still run into problems such as tuning issues and string breakage even with a new nut installed then you might consider upgrading your bridge and tailpiece.
+But if you run into tuning issues and/or string breakage even with a new nut installed, you might consider upgrading your bridge and tailpiece.

-The bridge and tail piece make up the second anchor point that transfer the string vibrations to the wood.
-They are responsible for transferring the vibrations from the string to the body making it a critical factor on your instrument’s acoustic sound.
+The bridge and tail piece make up the second anchor point that transfers the string vibrations to the wood.
+They are responsible for transferring the vibrations from the string to the body, making it a critical factor in your instrument’s acoustic sound.

-Graph Tech also has graphite String Saver saddles for Les Pauls, they contribute to a bright resonant tone and are self-lubricating which will save you from breaking your strings in the future.
+Graph Tech also has graphite String Saver saddles for Les Pauls, which contribute to a bright resonant tone and are self-lubricating, saving you from breaking your strings in the future.

-You can also try top wrapping when installing your strings.
+You can also try top-wrapping when installing your strings.
 From the pickup side, you insert your strings through the tailpiece and wrap them over the top.
-This will not only reduce string breakage by reducing the break angle but also lessen the tension, making your strings slinkier and a lot smoother to bend.
+This will not only reduce string breakage by reducing the break angle, but also lessen the tension, making your strings slinkier and a lot smoother to bend.
 This is a technique and mod that requires zero cost.
-Joe Bonamassa is known to do have a wrap-around to make his 11s strings feel like 10.5s.
+Joe Bonamassa is known to do a wraparound to make his 11s strings feel like 10.5s.

-The options don’t stop there, we can get to crazier upgrades.
-Les Pauls are known to have a fixed bridge.
-If you’re one your a fan of vibrato bars, then the guitar world has got you covered.
-The company, Vibramate, has a Bigsby tailor-made for a Les Paul and requires no drilling for it to fit.
-This is a mod that can be done in minutes on your own in a matter of minutes.
+The options don’t stop there, as there are much crazier upgrades.
+Les Pauls are known to have a fixed bridge, but if you’re a fan of vibrato bars, the guitar world has you covered.
+The company, Vibramate, has a Bigsby tailor-made for a Les Paul and requires no drilling to fit.
+You can do this mod on your own in a matter of minutes.

 Stetsbar also has their own tremolo system designed for a Les Paul and Schaller also has their “Tremolo Les Paul” which no extra holes are needed for it to fit.

-In due time, the frets on your Epiphone Les Paul will wear out causing strings to choke out when bending, a lot of buzzing, and intonation problems.
+In due time, the frets on your Epiphone Les Paul will wear out, causing strings to choke out when bending, plus buzzing and intonation problems.

-This mod maybe the last thing you’ll do if you bought your Epiphone Les Paul brand new.
-If your Les Paul was bought second-hand and was played significantly by the previous owner, this mod is highly recommended because it will make the guitar feel buttery and easy to play.
+This mod may be the last thing you’ll do if you bought your Epiphone Les Paul brand new.
+If you bought your Les Paul second-hand and it was played significantly by the previous owner, we highly recommended this mod, which will make the guitar feel buttery and easy to play.

 Stainless steel frets are much harder than nickel frets.
 Due to it being a harder material to work with, fitting your guitar with stainless steel frets will cost more than nickel fretwork.
-Modern guitar players love the feel of stainless steel frets because it is smoother to bend on them and they will practically outlast your lifetime.
-Nickel frets, on the other hand, offer you the vintage feel that the original Gibsons had.
+Modern guitar players love the feel of stainless steel frets because it is smoother to bend on them and because they’re so durable that they might outlive you.
+Nickel frets, on the other hand, offer the vintage feel of the original Gibsons.

 Jescar is known for their high-quality frets.
 They offer nickel-silver alloy frets, stainless steel, and even gold frets to add bling to your guitar.

-When upgrading parts, make sure to keep the stock ones because they will come handy in the future.
+When upgrading parts, make sure to keep the stock ones, which will come handy in the future.

 Upgrading a guitar can be costly and time-consuming but it’s also an opportunity to explore, discover, and develop creativity.
 Note that not every part of your Les Paul needs an upgrade.
-Modifications only apply to areas that need it the most and to your suit preferences.
+Modifications only apply to areas that need it the most and that suit your personal preferences.

-With every mod and upgrade on your guitar, it will develop into something that is personal and will eventually be a reflection of your artistry.
+With every mod and upgrade on your guitar, it will develop into something that a bit more personal and will eventually be a reflection of your artistry.
 Have fun upgrading!